alkaplan/OutreachExercise2011/README.md

 ipython run.py
 ```

+Currently the `sources.py` file includes sources from [data set 231](http://opendata.cern.ch/record/231), however you can also add files from [data set 230](http://opendata.cern.ch/record/230) and simply add them to the file in the same format.

 Hopefully this will be useful in extracting data from future four lepton files and making them usable documents for Jupyter notebooks and other projects.